outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - how to manage risk of 'matter-forming cascades' using technologies to form matter that can restrict time in some positions from gravitational effects
       - what changes occur if you decrease gravity of black holes like by positioning other black holes so they can exert gravity on the other
       - re-define time as 'change potential' so its clearer whether an increase in time means 'slower change, meaning more space-times or more opportunities for change' or whether an increase in time means 'faster change bc time is moving faster' or 'faster change of change types as in new change types' or 'relative change rate/types' or as 'unresolved uncertainties' or 'calculatabilities' as a measure of what hasnt been calculated or isnt calculatable in a space time given its relative change rate compared to other space times that will solve it faster and prevent change in other space times
+        - time as 'structure', as in structures that are allowed to be 'efficient/interactive/powerful/organized/accumulated/irreversible/robust/derivable/measurable/inevitable/required/defined/sequential/maintainable'
+        - observers have 'potential' in the form of functions like 'applying changes to matter', adding a variable to the 'position' attribute, obeying possible rules like:
+          - connected structures (like observer/particle) exchange structures until they are equal (energy transfer of change potential between observer and particle)
       - whether 'time' has an ending, or a high probability of an ending, as determined by the configuration of space-time distortions in this universe, indicating theres no way to ultimately guarantee the preservation of time, as defined in the form of gravitational variations that ensure a space-time can slow down enough to be measured or distorted by high-potential or high-change sources like humans, or whether the current configuration guarantees that black holes will continue sucking up time until there's none left, or whether the current configuration has a high probability that change types allowed by lower-gravity areas will inevitably intersect in a way that creates a change type that will invalidate conditions necessary for space & time
         - what ratio of these scenarios are likely, possible, and involve risks or guarantees?
       - how time in one universe interacts with time in another - whether constants created by gravity and variables created by lack of it can interact with other constants/variables in adjacent, aggregate/net, reflective, or otherwise interactive universes
       - whether the similarities acting as inputs to standard gravity have corrollaries in the similarities acting as inputs to quantum gravity
       - what gravitational impact on time exists on the quantum scale - the farther away from standard scales a particle or other structure is, gravity applies less and time moves faster?
-      - does matter (order) act like an opposite structure of time (disorder) so destroying matter can create time in a particular position
+      - does structure/matter (order) act like an opposite structure of time (disorder) so destroying matter can create time in a particular position
       - can you navigate to other space times by increasing entropy to the entropy levels adjacently surrounding the target space-time (after which any matter navigating there reduces entropy to the target space-time)
       - does that mean you have to destroy matter (order) in order to power time-travel - would that invalidate motion in certain time-directions, as increasing entropy tends to cascade and create irreversibilities
       - is there a possible energy configuration that can increase entropy with enough precision that it can reach the target level